Vara-Prasad9/simple-calculator/README.md

-# Simple Calculator with basic Styling
+# Simple calculator with basic Styling